 See: National Register of Historic Places – LaMoure County Courthouse

-Note: The first courthouse was built in Grand Rapids in 1874.
+History: The county was created in 1873 and Grand Rapids was selected as the county seat in 1881 when the county was organized.
+The first courthouse was built in Grand Rapids in 1881.
 The building is located at the LaMoure Memorial Park at Grand Rapids.
-When the county seat was moved to LaMoure, the court was housed in the City Hall and a bank building.
+When the county seat was moved to LaMoure in 1886, the court was housed in the City Hall and a bank building.
 After a fire in 1894, the court was housed in the Lloyd Bank building.
+The second and present courthouse was constructed in 1908 to 1909 at a cost of $100,000.

 Photos taken 2007, 2011 and 2018